fabi200123/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 * one dedicated physical network with:

-  * an unlimited access to the Internet
+  * unlimited access to the Internet
   * DHCP server configured to serve LXD containers

 * at least three dedicated physical machines with: